-Asset impairment related expenses and recoverables includes the storm related impairment losses to the MTA's assets, and storm related repairs and clean-up costs.
-Since the storm made landfall in 2012, the total cumulative expenses associated with this catastrophe as of December 31, 2015 and 2014 are \$723 and \$725, respectively, of which \$2 and (\$1) were incurred during the years ended December 31, 2015 and 2014, respectively.
-Offsetting these total storm related expenses are estimated insurance recoveries of \$775 under the property insurance policy, with a receivable of \$465 and \$631 as of December 31, 2015 and 2014, respectively.
+Asset impairment related expenses include the storm related impairment losses to the MTA's assets, and storm related repairs and clean-up costs.
+Since the storm made landfall in 2012, the total cumulative expenses associated with this catastrophe as of March 31, 2016 and 2015 are \$725 and \$724, respectively, of which \$0 and \$1 were incurred during the periods ended March 31, 2016 and 2015, respectively.
+Offsetting these total storm related expenses are estimated insurance recoveries of \$775 under the property insurance policy, with a receivable of \$418 and \$631 as of March 31, 2016 and 2015, respectively.
 Additional recoveries under the MTA property insurance policy for Sandy-related damages and losses above that estimated sum are possible.
 Any additional insurance proceeds for Sandy-related losses in excess of the noted probable recoveries will be recognized for income purposes in future periods when such proceeds are estimable and all related contingencies are removed.
-For the years ended December 31, 2015 and 2014, MTA received \$289 and \$412, respectively from FTA and FEMA for storm related repairs.
+For the periods ended March 31, 2016 and 2015, MTA received \$118 and \$52, respectively from FTA and FEMA for storm related repairs.